 While many of the items are originals, kindly donated to the Museum of Country Life, quite a few are modern recreations, assurance again that certain crafts will survive into the 21st century.
 Indeed there are regular craft workshops and an excellent straw, rushes and hay exhibition, it seems that just about anything was made out of straw once upon a time, from horse bridles to babies cradles.
 What fascinated me most was the folklore surrounding births, marriages and even death and the customs associated with latter day Christmas, Easter, May Day and Halloween celebrations which had there origin in much older pagan traditions, highly recommended.

 10 Hidden Gems near the Museum of Country Life

-2 The restored Greenhouses are also worth a lot, the last time I was there they were bursting with colourful exotic plants.
+2 The restored Victorian greenhouses are also worth a peek, the last time I was there they were bursting with exotic and colourful hot house flowers.

 9 Climb Croagh Patrick or just visit the museum at the bottom of it.
 St Patrick is supposed to have spent 40 days and nights on this holy mountain which is climbed by 1000s of pilgrims, many barefoot, every July on Reek sunday.

-10 Cycle the Western Greenway, a converted railway line between Westport and Mullranny it is now closed to traffic so perfectly safe, amazing views of Croagh Patrick and Clew Bay.
+10 Cycle the Great Western Greenway, a converted railway line between Westport and Mullranny it is now closed to traffic so perfectly safe, amazing views of Croagh Patrick and Clew Bay.